 To be eligible for a patent, the differences between your invention and existing inventions must not be obvious to an 'unimaginative but skilled person' who has common general knowledge in that area.
 The application process includes a patent search to check whether other patents already exist that may have a bearing on your patent.

 Patent applications can be complex.
 You should take advice from a patent attorney who can help prepare your application.
-By using a patent agent, you reduce the risk that a poorly-drafted application will limit the scope of the protection you get.
+By using a patent attorney, you reduce the risk that a poorly-drafted application will limit the scope of the protection you get.

 A patent application can take several years and cost several thousand pounds (including fees for advice).
 You should be sure that your invention is commercially viable before you apply.